MSPL: Multi-Step Pseudo-Labeling for Open-Vocabulary Object Detection: Additional Ablation Study

-A na\"{i}ve solution is to black out pixels outside the target segmentation mask.
-While this approach directs the model's attention to the target region, it removes surrounding context and may cause misclassification due to silhouette artifacts—a limitation highlighted in prior work~\citep{sepsnet, frankenmask}.
-For example, as illustrated in Figure~\ref{fig:preprocess}-b, the model misclassifies a tree as a giraffe, influenced by the masked silhouette of a giraffe in the background.
-Despite this issue, the black mask strategy significantly improves performance, achieving an $\text{AP}^{N}_{50}$ of 38.5 (+4.5).
+A straightforward solution is to apply a binary mask that blacks out all pixels outside the target segmentation boundary.
+While this focuses the model's attention on the specific region of interest, it eliminates essential contextual cues and can introduce morphological artifacts or silhouette-driven misclassifications~\cite{sepsnet,frankenmask}.
+In~\cref{fig:preprocess}-b, such artifacts can mislead the model; for instance, a tree may be misclassified as a giraffe due to a coincidentally shaped silhouette.
+Despite these categorical errors, this masking strategy provides a significant performance boost over raw inputs, achieving 38.7 (+4.7) $\text{AP}^{N}_{50}$.

-To mitigate such misclassifications, prior work~\citep{langsplat} suggests that grayscaling and blurring regions outside the mask can effectively suppress background noise and enhance model focus.
-In practice, we validate that this strategy improves localization and reasoning in MLLMs~\citep{qwen}, as shown in Table~\ref{tab:ablation_preprocessing}.
-Building on these findings, we adopt this preprocessing approach for all region proposals queried by the MLLM in our CoT pipeline.
-This configuration yields the best performance among all settings, achieving an $\text{AP}^{N}_{50}$ of 41.7 (+7.7).

-\begin{itemize} \item \textbf{Raw image:} Original training images from the OVD benchmark, where each proposal box generated by SAM is preserved and all pixels outside the box are blacked out.
-We observe that MLLMs often struggle to focus on the proposal region during reasoning over the input query.

-\item \textbf{Masked image:} Starting from the raw image, only the segmentation mask region within each proposal box is retained, while all other pixels inside the box are masked in black.
-This often distracts the model due to black silhouettes (e.g., a masked giraffe shape), rather than helping it focus on the intended region.

-\item \textbf{Blurred and grayscale image:} Also based on the raw image, the segmentation mask region within each proposal box is preserved, while surrounding pixels inside the box are blurred and converted to grayscale.
-Pixels outside the box are blacked out.
-We adopt this preprocessing technique in our pipeline, as it effectively preserves contextual cues while maintaining focus on the target region.
-For reproducibility, we apply standard BGR-to-grayscale conversion and Gaussian blur with a kernel size of 31$\times$31 and a sigma of 0. \end{itemize}